Returning to CSU

 Every education abroad returnee is added to our returnee email newsletter.
 Newsletters are emailed periodically throughout the semester.
 The newsletter, this site, our Instagram (@rams.abroad), and the Education Abroad calendar are tools to stay connected with the educational abroad community at CSU!

-After your program concludes, it is your responsibility to request your official transcript be sent from your program provider directly to CSU.
+After your program concludes, students enrolled in SA 482 during their term abroad are responsible for requesting that their host university/program official transcript be sent directly to CSU.
 Your program provider may send hard copy transcripts or electronic transcripts.
-Please carefully review the instructions below to ensure your transcript is sent correctly:
+Please carefully review the instructions below to ensure your transcript is sent correctly

 Hard Copy Transcripts